 Should You Feed Bread to Wildfowl?

-Feeding birds at the pond is nice, but with millions of people doing it and the rise of ‘junk bread’, it’s not always good.
-A little (soaked) fresh wholemeal bread is okay now and then, as long as lots of other people aren’t doing the same.
-Never feed white, mouldy or stale/hard bread ((pizza crust, crackers, stale rolls etc) nor fat (butter, lard, roast dinner grease, sandwich leftovers).
+Although it’s traditional, millions of people feeding wild birds at the same time can lead to problems.
+Never feed white, mouldy or stale/hard bread (pizza crust, crackers, stale rolls etc) nor fat (butter, lard, roast dinner grease, sandwich leftovers).
 This stops waterproofing/insulation of feathers, and can stop them flying.

-Artificial feeding of wildfowl also encourages them near roads and dogs, and to rely on you if you were not there.
-Most wildfowl can live on what’s under the water.
-If you do feed them, Swan Sanctuary says feed tiny amounts of fresh (soaked) wholemeal bread, tinned/defrosted sweetcorn or peas or torn lettuce, cabbage or spinach.
-Don’t stop feeding suddenly or they could starve – gradually reduce food in summer, when there is plenty of natural food around.
+Don’t stop feeding suddenly or birds could starve – gradually reduce food in summer, when there is plenty of natural food around.
 Throw food on the water, so birds stay in their natural environment, and won’t choke on dry bread.
+But avoid throwing too much, as uneaten bread can cause algae and disease.